replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, and 1.23

 ### New Features
-* Adds a 'weight' parameter to native helm charts.
-Higher weights will be applied first.
+* Adds a 'weight' parameter to the [Helm CRD](https://docs.replicated.com/reference/custom-resource-helmchart) when [Installing with Native Helm](https://docs.replicated.com/vendor/helm-installing-native-helm) allowing the control of chart installations in ascending order.
-* Adds the ability to change your password.
-Adds a 'Change Password' button to the page footer.
+* Adds the ability to change your password from within the app manager via a 'Change Password' link in the page footer.
 * Adds the ability to download Config file types for a given application sequence.
 * Adds a template function `YamlEscape` to escape a string for inclusion within a yaml file.
 * Adds the ability to allow uploading new TLS certificates used by kURL proxy using the [reset-tls](/reference/kots-cli-reset-tls) command.